 Sciatica is a shooting, burning pain that can radiate from hip to foot.
 This pain is caused by compression of the sciatic nerve, the large nerve that innervates the lower half of the body.
 The sciatic nerve runs below the uterus.
 It can become compressed or irritated by the weight of the baby or by changes in posture due to your growing bump.

 - occasional or constant pain in one side of your buttocks or leg

 - pain along the sciatic nerve path, from the buttocks down the back of your thigh and to the foot

 - numbness, pins and needles, or weakness in the affected leg or foot

 - difficulty walking, standing, or sitting

 When you’re pregnant, you may be tempted to reach for an over-the-counter pain reliever.
 However, nonsteroidal anti-inflammatory drugs (NSAIDs) should only be used as a last resort in pregnancy.
-Research has linked these drugs to later pregnancy complications, including ductus arteriosus closure and oligohydramnios.
-While acetaminophen (Tylenol) isn’t as effective, it can provide relief and is considered less risky than NSAIDs.

 The good news is that while pregnancy-related sciatica can be painful, it’s usually temporary and can be treated.
 Here’s a look at some alternative treatments for pregnancy-related sciatica that don’t involve drugs.